Getting Started¶

 First run¶

-On first launch, Open Cowork asks you to choose: - a provider - a model - any required provider credentials
+On first launch, Open Cowork asks you to choose: - a setup path: local Desktop, standalone Gateway, Cloud connection, Desktop pairing, or a full hybrid deployment - a provider - a model - any required provider credentials - whether the managed runtime can reuse standard developer config such as Git, SSH, package-manager, cloud, Docker, and Kubernetes settings

 Default providers¶

-The upstream build ships with OpenRouter as the default provider, plus a direct OpenAI Codex entry for users who prefer provider-native credentials or ChatGPT Plus/Pro login.
+The upstream build ships with OpenRouter as the default provider, plus direct OpenAI Codex and GitHub Copilot entries for users who prefer OpenCode-native provider login.

-OpenRouter routes requests to many model backends (Anthropic, OpenAI, others) through a single credential.
+OpenRouter routes requests to many model backends (DeepSeek, Anthropic, OpenAI, others) through a single credential.
+The upstream default model is the free deepseek/deepseek-v4-flash:free OpenRouter model.
 To use the default path you need an OpenRouter API key:

 - Sign up at openrouter.ai.